-(3) Net income per share is computed based on 80,517,500 shares of Common Stock and Common Stock equivalents outstanding prior to the Reorganization and the Offerings and 82,689,000 weighted average shares of Common Stock outstanding for the fourth quarter of 1996.
 The Company's revenues and most of its expenses are recognized primarily outside of the United States.
 Each entity's local currency is considered the functional currency.
 All revenue and expenses are translated at weighted average exchange rates for the periods reported.
 Therefore, the Company's reported sales and earnings will be positively impacted by a weakening of the U.S. dollar and will be negatively impacted by a strengthening of the U.S. dollar.

 The Company purchases inventory from NSI in U.S. dollars and assumes currency exchange rate risk with respect to such purchases.
 Local currency in Japan, Taiwan, Hong Kong, South Korea and Thailand is generally used to settle non-inventory transactions with NSI.
 Given the uncertainty of exchange rate fluctuations, the Company cannot estimate the effect of these fluctuations on its future business, product pricing, results of operations or financial condition.
-However, because nearly all of the Company's revenue is realized in local currencies and the majority of its cost of sales is denominated in U.S. dollars, the Company's gross profits will be positively affected by a weakening in the U.S. dollar and will be negatively affected by a strengthening in the U.S. dollar.
-The Company reduces its exposure to fluctuations in foreign exchange rates by creating offsetting positions through the use of foreign currency exchange contracts.
+However, because nearly all of the Company's revenue is realized in local currencies and the majority of its cost of sales is denominated in U.S. dollars, the Company reduces its exposure to fluctuations in foreign exchange rates by creating offsetting positions through the use of foreign currency exchange contracts.
 The Company does not use such financial instruments for trading or speculative purposes.
 The Company regularly monitors its foreign currency risks and periodically takes measures to reduce the impact of foreign exchange fluctuations on the Company's operating results.